smarie/python-azureml-client/docs/index.md

 Then create

- * the inputs - a dictionary containing all you inputs as `pandas.Dataframe` objects
+ * the inputs - a dictionary containing all you inputs as `pandas.DataFrame` objects
  * the parameters - a dictionary
  * and optionally define a list of expected output names